schlatterbeck/trackersync/README.rst

   required.

-In addition to the synchronized attributes, the URL of the local tracker (which includes user name and password) needs to be specified in the configuration file.
+In addition to the synchronized attributes, the URL of the local tracker (which depending on the backend might include user name and password) needs to be specified in the configuration file with the variable ``LOCAL_URL``.
+If the username and password are not included in that url, they need to be specified with the config items ``LOCAL_USERNAME`` and ``LOCAL_PASSWORD``.
+The type of local tracker needs to be selected with ``LOCAL_TRACKER``.

 KPMweb web service
 ++++++++++++++++++

-The KPMweb user name
-and password, and the address of the supplier in KPMweb (used as a search term) can be specified in the configuration file.
+The KPMweb user name and the mailbox address of the supplier in KPMweb (used as a search term, also called organisational unit) can be specified in the configuration file with the options ``KPM_USERNAME`` and ``KPM_OU``.
+In addition the ``KPM_PLANT`` needs to be given, in the default config this is a testing-area named ``Z$``.
 These options can also be set on the command line.
 If they are specified in both, the configuration file and on the command line, the command line wins.

 The configuration file for the KPMweb synchronisation typically lives in